2020 Arkansas Razorbacks baseball team: Eastern Illinois weekend series

 The Razorbacks opened their 2020 season with a weekend series at home against the Eastern Illinois Panthers, starting Friday, February 14.
 Arkansas received preseason rankings of #7 by D1Baseball, #9 by Collegiate Baseball, and #11 by Baseball America.
-First pitch on opening day was be at 3:00 p.m.
+First pitch on opening day was at 3:00 p.m.
 CST, followed by 2:00 p.m. on Saturday and 1:00 p.m. on Sunday.

 Connor Noland started the season on the mound for the Hogs; after allowing a leadoff single, he retired the next two batters on strikes and the third out came by way of a pickoff.
 In the bottom of the first, preseason All-American Heston Kjerstad drove in an RBI with a single to left field, giving the Razorbacks an early lead.
 The next three innings were scoreless for both teams, but the Arkansas offense came back to life in the fifth.
 Christian Franklin, with two outs, launched a two-run home run deep, scoring himself and Braydon Webb and giving the Hogs a 3–0 lead.
 Kjerstad added to the lead five pitches later with a home run of his own, extending the lead to four runs.
 EIU found the scoreboard in the top of the seventh on a fielding error, but Kjerstad made up for it with another solo home run, his second of the contest.
 From there, the Razorbacks were able to hold the score at 5–1 for an opening day win.
 For his 6 2/3 innings of work, Noland received the win; he threw 86 pitches.
 Marshall Denton (1 1/3 innings) and Kevin Kopps (1 inning) also spend time on the mound for the Hogs.
 Will Klein was the losing pitcher; he was in the game for 5 2/3 innings and was relieved by Blayke Cutts for the last 2 1/3 innings of the contest.